 Our corporate governance guidelines provide that the non-management directors will meet without management directors in regularly scheduled executive sessions at least quarterly and at such other times as they deem appropriate.
 The independent directors meet in executive session at least quarterly.
-In accordance with our corporate governance guidelines, the chairman of the Board, audit committee, nominating and corporate governance committee or compensation committee will preside at these executive sessions of the non-management directors and independent directors as determined by the non-executive directors based upon the subject matter to be discussed.
-Mr. Day presided, and continues to preside, over sessions of the non-management and independent directors.
-Our non-management directors met nine times during 2018.
+In accordance with our corporate governance guidelines, the chairman of the Board, audit committee, nominating and corporate governance committee, compensation committee, or the independent lead director will preside at these executive sessions of the non-management directors and independent directors as determined by the non-executive directors based upon the subject matter to be discussed.
+Mr. Day presided, and continues to preside, over sessions of the non-management directors.
+Mr. Ewing presided and continues to preside over sessions of the independent directors.
+Our non-management directors met eight times during 2019.